HMS Bellerophon (1786): Blockade duty

 Bellerophon was briefly refitted in January 1810, after which she was anchored at the Nore.
 She then resumed her blockade duties in the North Sea, serving under a succession of commanders.
 Warren was succeeded by Captain John Halsted on 23 August, and he by Captain Augustus Brine on 5 November.
 Brine's command lasted until February 1813, during which time Bellerophon remained with the North Sea blockading squadron.
 Captain Edward Hawker took over command on 11 February 1813.
 On 7 April the flag was flown for the convoy to North America to assemble.
 Shortly thereafter, Bellerophon was joined by Vice-Admiral Sir Richard Goodwin Keats, the newly appointed Governor of Newfoundland and the convoy departed.
 After picking up a smaller convoy at Torbay the fleet comprised eighty-four vessels, all arriving safely at St. John's, Newfoundland on 31 May.

 With the War of 1812 underway in North America, Bellerophon then sailed south to Bermuda as a convoy escort.
 Returning to St. John's in the summer, she captured several American ships, including the 16-gun privateer Genie.
 She spent the rest of the year patrolling off Cape Race.
 In need of further work in the docks she accompanied Sir Richard Goodwin Keats on his return to Britain with a convoy in November 1813.
 The year 1814 was spent on similar duties: Bellerophon carried Governor Keats back to Newfoundland while escorting a convoy to St. John's between April and June, and then patrolled off Cape Race until December.
-She then moved to the Nore, and on 9 April 1815 Hawker was replaced by Captain Frederick Lewis Maitland.
+She then moved to the Nore, and on 9 April 1815 Hawker was replaced by Captain Frederick Maitland.